AlKorochkin/chirpstack-rest-api-client/README.md

 # Chirpstack REST API client

-The client for the Chirpstack REST API based on https and pydantic.
+The client for the Chirpstack REST API based on httpx and pydantic.

 It contains ready-made clients with implemented methods and pedantic schemes for the following services:
 - TenantService